mmgen/mmgen-wallet/doc/wiki/using-mmgen/MMGen-Quick-Start-with-Regtest-Mode.md

 		...
 		Type uppercase 'YES' to confirm: YES

+	Since your Bob has a different Seed ID, your address filename will of course be different than this one.

 5. List the addresses in Bob's tracking wallet.
 You'll see the addresses you just imported: